 Belgian Virologist proposes a plan to eradicate Covid-19 in 6 weeks using Ivermectin.
 Quoted is the analysis by Dr Tess Lawrie in the UK based on 15 randomised trials, including 4,000 patients.
 It reduces death by 83%, reducing the risk of deterioration by 53%.
 As prophylaxis to frontline workers and others exposed to the virus, particularly in households, reduces the risk of infection by 88%.
-For prophylaxis, suggested is 2 mg/kg per dose, then the second dose in 48 hours, then every 2 weeks.
+The suggested dosage is .2 mg per kg for prophylaxis, then the second dose in 48 hours, then every two weeks.
 As to objections to the lack of an RDBPC, Dr Wathelet's counter-argument" "It would be foolish to wait for the slow and flawed peer-review process in the context of a pandemic when lives are at stake".

 Slovakia Becomes the First EU Nation to Formally Approve Ivermectin for Both Prophylaxis and Treatment for COVID-19 Patients - January 28, 2021.
 The medicine will also be available at licensed prescription pharmacies.